 Further, a total of 20 trainees completed a one week induction period coordinated by the GHA School of Health Studies from 9th to 13th January.
 The group was introduced to core nursing themes, such as patient centred care, dignity, confidentiality and basic communication skills.
 Other practical competences included manual handling, basic life support and oral hygiene.

 Following the induction at St. Bernard’s and the University of Gibraltar, trainees are being deployed on an eight week rotation between acute hospital care, mental health and Elderly Residential Services, thereby giving them a broad base on which to further develop their skills set.
 During these clinical placements, candidates are supported by qualified staff and continually assessed against set criteria such as attitude, initiative, dependability and ability to work effectively as part of a team.
-Rotations will conclude after a six month period with a summative assessment, providing a base for recommendation as to longer term employment.
+Rotations will conclude after a six month period with a summative assessment and learn this here now, providing a base for recommendation as to longer term employment.

 Minister for Health, Care and Justice, Neil Costa, said: “We wish the new intake of students for the Enrolled Nurse training programme much success and look forward to welcoming them into the GHA workforce as fully fledged Enrolled Nurses.
 Patient safety is of paramount importance, and at the heart of everything that we do, and we are confident that the GHA will continue to produce specialised, skilled and adaptable workers to adequately meet the increasingly complex care needs of our community.”